post page image

 In this article, we will be focusing on the four main types of ML and their potential applications within the healthcare sector, particularly in intensive care units (ICUs).
 However, before diving into the specifics, it is important to have a foundational understanding of the main techniques used in ML.
 For a comprehensive overview of ML and its training processes, be sure to check out our article “Machine Learning: How to Train a Machine“.

-Types of ML algorithms with use cases examples
+Types of ML algorithms with use case examples

 Classification of anomalies and false alarms, as well as patient state prediction in the ICU, are all important tasks that can be accomplished through supervised learning.